Hersha Hospitality Trust (NYSE:HT) Releases Q4 2022 Earnings Guidance

-Hersha Hospitality Trust (NYSE:HT – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $0.32-$0.39 for the period.
+Hersha Hospitality Trust (NYSE:HT – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $0.32-$0.39 for the period.
 The company issued revenue guidance of -.
 Hersha Hospitality Trust also updated its FY 2022 guidance to $1.27-$1.34 EPS.

 Hersha Hospitality Trust Cuts Dividend

-A number of large investors have recently made changes to their positions in the stock.
-Quantbot Technologies LP bought a new position in shares of Hersha Hospitality Trust in the second quarter worth approximately $30,000.
-Captrust Financial Advisors purchased a new stake in Hersha Hospitality Trust during the second quarter valued at $60,000.
-JPMorgan Chase & Co. raised its stake in Hersha Hospitality Trust by 23.1% during the first quarter.
-JPMorgan Chase & Co. now owns 15,626 shares of the real estate investment trust’s stock valued at $142,000 after purchasing an additional 2,936 shares in the last quarter.
-Jane Street Group LLC bought a new position in Hersha Hospitality Trust during the second quarter valued at $159,000.
-Finally, Arrowstreet Capital Limited Partnership bought a new position in Hersha Hospitality Trust during the first quarter valued at $195,000.
-69.38% of the stock is currently owned by institutional investors.
+Several institutional investors have recently modified their holdings of HT.
+Quantbot Technologies LP purchased a new stake in shares of Hersha Hospitality Trust in the second quarter worth approximately $30,000.
+Captrust Financial Advisors purchased a new stake in shares of Hersha Hospitality Trust in the second quarter worth approximately $60,000.
+JPMorgan Chase & Co. raised its holdings in shares of Hersha Hospitality Trust by 23.1% in the first quarter.
+JPMorgan Chase & Co. now owns 15,626 shares of the real estate investment trust’s stock worth $142,000 after buying an additional 2,936 shares during the period.
+Jane Street Group LLC purchased a new stake in shares of Hersha Hospitality Trust in the second quarter worth approximately $159,000.
+Finally, Arrowstreet Capital Limited Partnership purchased a new stake in shares of Hersha Hospitality Trust in the first quarter worth approximately $195,000.
+69.38% of the stock is owned by institutional investors.

 Hersha Hospitality Trust (HT) is a self-advised real estate investment trust in the hospitality sector, which owns and operates high quality upscale and lifestyle hotels in urban gateway markets and resort destinations.
 The Company's 49 hotels totaling 7,774 rooms are located in New York, Washington, DC, Boston, Philadelphia, South Florida and select markets on the West Coast.